bkudria/speakeasy/SPEC.md

  1 After extraction, the script pauses and instructs the user to identify speakers by renaming files:
     • Original: spk_0.m4a
-    • Renamed: spk_0_Ben.m4a (if speaker is identified as "Ben") 2 The script informs the user to press Enter when done with renaming.
+    • Renamed: spk_0_Ben.m4a (if speaker is identified as "Ben") 2 The script instructs the user to type `go` and press Enter when done renaming.
  3 If a user doesn't rename a particular speaker file, the script will treat that speaker as unidentified in the CSV output (blank Speaker column).

                                                                     Step 2: CSV Generation